Aljoharah-alr/Aljoharah-alr/README.md

 pip install -r requirements.txt

-Python version used: 3.11

 ## How to Run
 1. Clone this repository
 2. Install dependencies using the command above
-3. Open Analytics.ipynb in Jupyter Notebook or JupyterLab
+3. Open PredictiveAnalytics.ipynb in Jupyter Notebook or JupyterLab
 4. Run all cells from top to bottom in order

 ## Project Structure
-- Analytics.ipynb — main notebook containing all code and analysis
+- PredictiveAnalytics.ipynb — main notebook containing all code and analysis
 - default of credit card clients.xls — dataset
 - requirements.txt — Python dependencies
 - README.md — this file
--->